awesome-panel/panel-modal/README.md

 ### Parameters

-- `object` : The object to display in the modal.
-You can display multiple objects by wrapping them in a layout like a Column.
+- `objects` : The objects to display in the modal.
+You can define the size of the modal if you wrap the objects in a layout like a Column.
 - `is_open`: Whether or not the modal is open.
 Set this to `True` to open the modal.
 - `show_close_button`: Whether to show a close button in the modal.
 - `style`: The css styles applied to the modal.